NicMcPhee/graph-DBs-and-genetic-programming/gremlin_scripts/GremlinAndTitan.md

 Generally Running the Groovy Script:
 * Always: graph is open & mgmt is closed afterwards
 * with 100: GraphIndexStatusReport returns success
-* with all: GraphIndexStatusReport returns failure <- Needs time, still running after a half hour.
-10:42
+* with all: GraphIndexStatusReport returns failure (Needs time, still running after a half hour.
+10:42)

 Researching Edges Notes:
 * Schema consists of: Edge labels and prperty keys